 - General Purchase Agreement – Shorter and used when no agent is involved

 - Property-Specific Purchase Agreement – Used for properties “that are not in the traditional single-family paradigm,” a mobile home or vacant land, for instance

 REAL ESTATE ASSIGNMENT CONTRACT

-This one of the Los Angeles real estate contracts gives an investor the rights to buy a property while not actually purchasing it.
+This one of the Riverside real estate contracts gives an investor the rights to buy a property while not actually purchasing it.
 Typically, it is “used in a wholesale strategy to facilitate the sale of a property between a homeowner and an end buyer.
 A real estate assignment contract is initiated when the property owner agrees to sell the rights to purchase the property to an investor and both parties sign a contract binding themselves to the imminent deal.”

 As the name plainly suggests, this contract is used when there is a lease situation with a landlord and tenant.
 It “binds a property owner (landlord) and a renter (tenant) to the property.
 The landlord agrees to offer his/her property for the tenant to reside in at a specified monthly rate.”

 Unique among real estate contracts, this one “is used in situations where the principal (a person who has given permission for someone to act in his/her place) is not physically able to sign a real estate contract.”
 In such cases – typically owing to mental disability, hospitalization, or being out of country – the person appointed by the principal acts as the power of attorney on the principal’s behalf to sign contracts.

 The world of real estate contracts can be pretty confusing even to the experienced, considering the many different types, uses, and requirements.
 Your best bet in successfully navigating this contractual tangle is to have a good real estate attorney and a good local agent in your corner.
 We’ve got you covered on the experienced agent.
 Get the help you need with Riverside real estate contracts: contact us today at (866) 593 7012.